Morphine Abuse and Addiction Treatment Options

 We believe that long-term success is most likely for individuals who receive lasting support, and that’s why aftercare or continuing care is the third and final leg of the morphine treatment program.
 Continuing care begins when an inpatient client leaves the treatment center to be on their own or when an outpatient client transitions away from regular sessions and stands on their own again.

 One important element in continuing care is establishing a strong peer support group.
-Zinnia Healing helps individuals surround themselves with like-minded people who can support them through the introduction of group therapy and other activities.
+Zinnia Health helps individuals surround themselves with like-minded people who can support them through the introduction of group therapy and other activities.
 No one faces addiction or recovery alone when they partner with our team.

 Continuing care also involves some follow-up visits where the person will come back to sit down and talk about the changes or challenges they’re seeing on the road to recovery.
-The individual will continue to have access to Zinnia Healing’s caring team for support, guidance, and assistance in avoiding relapse and achieving lasting success.
+The individual will continue to have access to Zinnia Health’s caring team for support, guidance, and assistance in avoiding relapse and achieving lasting success.

 Are You Seeking Help?